rs-kellogg/data-the-right-way/kdc-datasets.md

 * Like Microsoft SQL Server, AWS Athena allows for the use of SQL clients and ODBC-based connections from software.
 Here is an [ODBC example notebook](https://github.com/rs-kellogg/data-the-right-way/blob/main/comscore-project/comscore-odbc.ipynb) for Python.
 R and Stata can also be used to directly connect to Athena.
 * Athena has an advantage over KLC of being able to handle larger datasets.
 * The Athena web-based query console removes need to install and connect through a 3rd party tool such as Datagrip.
-However, you can still use tools such as Datagrip if that is preferred.
+However, you can still use tools if that is your preferred mode.

 * Here is an example of how to set AWS Athena connection parameters for Datagrip: